bruceravel/demeter/documentation/Artemis/path/plot.rst

 :button:`Control`-:mark:`leftclick,..` clicking on the path list is also a special function used for two purposes.
-Doing a :button:`Control`-:mark:`leftclick,..` click starts a drag-and-drop with the path you click on.
+Doing a :button:`Control`-:mark:`leftclick,..` click starts a :mark:`drag,..` drag-and-drop with the path you click on.
 Dropping the path on another data window, copies If you drop the path on the same path list, that path to that Data set.
 Dropping the path on the same path list is equivalent to cloning the dragged path, with the clone being appended to the end of the path list.

 .. caution:: Mistakenly :button:`Control`-:mark:`leftclick,..`
    clicking rather than :button:`Shift`-:mark:`leftclick,..` clicking